wix-playground/dapperdox/README.md

 ## Specification requirements

-Swaggerly reads the top level Swagger object `tags` member, and only documents API operations where tags match.
-It will use the tag description or name in these cases as the API identifier in pages, navigation and URLs.
+Swaggerly will try and read read the top level specification object `tags` member, and if it finds one it will only documents API operations where tags match, and in the order they are listed.
+This allows you to control what reference documentation gets presented.
+In these cases, Swaggerly uses the tag `description` member, or tag `name` member as the API identifier in pages, navigation and URLs.

+If tags are not used, Swaggerly falls back to presenting all operations in the OpenAPI specification.

 ```json
 {